Installation#

 ~/.ssh/configis set up correctly.Clone the repository.

-git clone https://github.com/AICrossSim/NewComputeBench.git cd NewComputeBench git submodule update --init
+git clone https://github.com/AICrossSim/NewComputeBench.git cd NewComputeBench # Download the MASE dependency, which is bundled as a git submodule git submodule update --init

 Activate the environment and install dependencies.